mturk/svcbatch/README.md

 This means that `-h or /H` and `--Wait or --wait` can be used interchangeably.

+Check the [managing](docs/manage.md) for more info about command line options when SvcBatch is used for managing services.

 Command line option value can be either the rest of the command option or the entire next argument.